Bradhuxle/Unity-KitBashing-Tool/README.md

-# Unity KitBashing Tool
+Unity KitBashing Tool
-OBJ Exporter for Unity prefabs/mesh/object kitbashing
+OBJ Exporter for Prefabs, Meshes & Kitbashed Objects

-If you’re a lazy bum (like most of us 😏) and don’t want to spend hours learning Blender — this tool’s got you covered.
+Don’t feel like spending hours learning Blender?
+Same. 😏 That’s why this tool exists.

-This Unity Editor script lets you instantly convert any selected GameObject or group of objects into a complete 3D model with materials, textures, and images included.
-Combine models, export them as a single mesh, and get a clean .obj + .mtl setup with zero hassle.
+This Unity Editor plugin lets you instantly export any selected GameObject — or a whole group — into a clean, ready-to-use 3D model.
+Materials, textures, and images are all included.
+Combine assets, kitbash your own creations, then export everything as a single .obj with zero struggle.

-Whether you’re kitbashing assets, remixing downloaded models, or just need a quick export for Blender or other 3D tools — this script makes it effortless.

-Features:
+Perfect for:
+✅ Kitbashing
+✅ Remixing downloaded models
+✅ Quick exports for Blender or any 3D software
+✅ Turning Unity prefabs into standalone models

+✅ Features

-- Exports full .obj and .mtl files
+Generates .OBJ and .MTL files

-- Automatically includes textures and materials
+Automatically packs textures & materials

-- Works with single or grouped objects
+Works with single objects or entire hierarchies

-- One-click export from the Unity Editor
+One-click export inside Unity

-Usage:
+🚀 How to Use

+Select any object(s) in your scene

-Select your object → go to Tools > Export Selected to OBJ (With Materials) → choose a save location → done.
+Go to Tools → Export Selected to OBJ (With Materials)

+Choose a save location

+Done.
+Enjoy your new 3D model.

-💡 No need to open Blender, deal with UV maps, or touch complex export settings — just select, export, and vibe.
+💡 No Blender setup.
+No UV headaches.
+No confusing export settings.
+Just select, export, and vibe.

-Give my socials a follow, for more tools like this -Bradhuxle
+Follow my socials for more tools & plugins.
+– Bradhuxle